DarthBenro008/gh-release-paniker/readme.md

 # GH Release Paniker

-A simple Raspberry Pi Integrated GitHub Action, which paniks and lights up if your release build fails to build.
+A simple GitHub Action that physically puts your senses on alert when your build/release fails

 ## Usage